 His role has included development of Instructor training programmes, developing European legislation for the introduction of Evidence Based Training across EASA and ensuring that Instructors, Examiners and Pilots meet and maintain the standards set by the Regulator.

-Rob teaches and assesses human factors skills, trains instructors in crew resource management and is passionate about facilitating excellence in the application of human factors.
+Rob teaches and assesses human factors principles and skills, trains instructors in crew resource management and is passionate about facilitating excellence in the application of human factors.

 Dave joined British Airways as a pilot in 1993, with a degree in Aeronautical Engineering and 3 years’ experience working in international law firms.
 As well as his flying experience, he is currently a training captain and examiner on the A380.
 He has over 20 years’ experience in airline management including 11 years operating at Board level in the roles of Chief Training Pilot and Head of Flight Technical and Training.